ClickBeights/SnakePit/Writing a Sniffer/README.md

 ## Decoding ICMP responses

 The third script in this list is a continuation of the 2nd one.
 The purpose of this script is to decode the ICMP response so that we can understand whether or not a target is alive on the network.
 Details exist as comments in the script itself, apologies for extensive commenting.

+## The Scanner

+The last script in this section is the <b>4.Scanner.py</b>.
+This script uses the subnet specified in top and iterates through all address firing UDP packet for each address.
+From there the script makes 3 checks to on the response, if got any, to verify the responding machine and add it to a list.
+The verificatoin occurs on the ICMP response packets and it uses techniques from previous scripts.